chinamike65/hugo-tuolesi/content/book6/book6en.md

 Bodhicitta and emptiness are the essence of eighty-four thousand teachings, and these two are the most important of all.

-However, only the wisdom of emptiness can only liberate, but cannot become a Buddha.
+However, only the wisdom of emptiness can liberate, but cannot become a Buddha.
 The dual cultivation of wisdom of emptiness and bodhicitta can not only liberate, but also become a Buddha.

-Section 2 How to Generate Bodhicitta
+Section 2 - How to Generate Bodhicitta

 Bodhicitta is the heart that oneself want to become a Buddha for the sake of the six realms of sentient beings who are free from suffering and obtain happiness.

 From the moment of attaining bodhicitta, practitioners have truly entered the door of Mahayana Buddhism.